RickStrahl/Expando/README.md

 # Expando Class
 #### Extensible dynamic types for .NET that support both static and dynamic properties

-Expando is a .NET class that allows to create extensible types that mix the functionality of static and dynamic types.
+Expando is a .NET class that allows you to create extensible types that mix the functionality of static and dynamic types.
 You can create static types inherited from Expando that have all the features of the static type, but when cast to dynamic support extensibility via dynamic C# features that allow you to add properties and methods at runtime.
-You can also create mix-ins that combine the properties from two object into a single object.
+You can also create mix-ins that combine the properties from two objects into a single object.

-The library supports two-serialization with JSON.NET and XmlSerializer which allows building extensible types that can persist themselves.
+The library supports two-way serialization with JSON.NET and XmlSerializer which allows building extensible types that can persist and restore themselves.
+This is very useful for data models that can expose extensible custom properties that can be persisted as serialized strings for example.

-This class provides functionality similar to the native `ExpandoObject` class, but with many more features for working with existing statically typed Types that allows you to extend existing types with new functionality.
+This class provides functionality similar to the native `ExpandoObject` class, but with many more features for working with existing statically typed Types, the ability to serialize and to inherit from to extend existing types.

 ### Features

 Expando has the following features:

+* Allows strongly typed classes (must inherit from Expando)
 * Supports strongly typed Properties and Methods
 * Supports dynamically added Properties and Methods
+* Allows extension of strongly typed classes with dynamic features
 * Supports string based collection access to properties<br/>
 (both on static and dynamic properties)
 * Create Mix-ins of two types that combine properties